 The A8 has aluminum at its core, and weighs as little as 4,400 pounds.
 That makes it one of the lighter luxury four-doors-believe it or not-and it gives it a more nimble feel than its rivals.

 This year, a set of new powertrains ratchets performance up and betters gas mileage.
 In the order of number of cylinders and output, the engines now rank from a supercharged six, to a pair of twin-turbo V-8s, to the carryover W-12.
 Each has a distinct mission in mind, and we have our favorites, for sure.

-The much more exclusive W12 packs a 6.3-liter, twelve-cylinder engine into the long-wheelbase A8.
-It turns in 500 hp and 488 lb-ft of torque, and is capable of getting to 60 mph in an estimated 4.4 seconds on its way to 130 mph.
+At the ethereal W-12 level, the 6.3-liter engine pours out 500 hp and a waterfall of 488 lb-ft of torque.
+It hits 60 mph in 4.4 seconds and a top speed of 130 mph.
 We've spent the least time with this powertrain, but have driven related iterations of it extensively in other sedans and coupes.
-We'd predict its appeal goes deeper than the 12-cylinder badges, but we'd probably cut that corner if it were our own portfolio.
+We'd predict its appeal goes deeper than the 12-cylinder badges, but we'd probably cut that corner if it were spending money on our own fleet.